What Are Anxiety Disorders?

 - Cognitive behavioral therapy (CBT): This common type of psychotherapy teaches you how to turn negative, or panic-causing, thoughts and behaviors into positive ones.
 You’ll learn ways to carefully approach and manage fearful or worrisome situations without anxiety.
 Some places offer family CBT sessions.

 Managing Anxiety Disorder Symptoms

 These tips may help you control or lessen your symptoms:

-- Eat right, exercise, and get better sleep.
+- Eat right and exercise .
 Brisk aerobic exercises like jogging and biking help release brain chemicals that cut stress and improve your mood.

-- Sleep problems and anxiety disorder often go hand in hand.
+- Get better sleep.
+Sleep problems and anxiety disorder often go hand in hand.
 Make getting good rest a priority.
 Follow a relaxing bedtime routine.
 Talk to your doctor if you still have trouble sleeping.

 - Ask your doctor or pharmacist before taking any over-the-counter meds or herbal remedies.
-Many contain chemicals that can make anxiety symptoms worse.
+Many have chemicals that can make anxiety symptoms worse.

 It can be challenging and frustrating to live with an anxiety disorder.
 The constant worry and fear can make you feel tired and scared.
 If you’ve talked to a doctor about your symptoms, then you’ve taken the first step toward letting go of the worry.